Dragon8029/100-days-of-code/Attempt3.md

 Working through section 3 of "The Complete JavaScript Course 2018" from @Udemy Learned about Execution Contexts and the Execution Stack, along with the Execution Phases and Hoisting.

+##A3D33

+*May 30, 2018*

+Finished working through section 3.
+Learned about scoping and the scope chain, the "this" keyword.
+Started on section 4 on DOM and DOM Manipulation.